Mughlani Begum: Mughlani Begam Marries a Eunuch (June 1761)

 Not long after Ahmad Shah Abdali’s departure, Abu Tarab Khan died.
 The Begam was devastated and irrationally blamed Miskin, accusing him of using magic to kill Abu Tarab.
 In Miskin’s absence, Abu Tarab had been the head of her household, with a eunuch named Shahbaz serving as his assistant.
 After Abu Tarab’s death, Shahbaz was promoted to his position.
 Rumors soon spread about the Begam’s inappropriate relationship with Shahbaz, and for two or three months, people in Jammu openly gossiped about her conduct.
 The scandal became so widespread that she found it impossible to continue living in Jammu.
 To escape the public eye, she moved to Samba, a remote area beyond the direct control of Raja Ranjit Dev.

 Miskin was left behind in Jammu to settle her affairs.
 After seventeen days, he joined her in Samba, only to discover that she had abandoned her female attendants and family members in Parmandal.
 She was now living alone with Shahbaz.
 When Miskin arrived, the Begam shockingly announced that she had married Shahbaz.
-She instructed Miskin to congratulate her new husband and offer him a gift of ₹5.
+She instructed Miskin to congratulate her new husband and offer him a gift of 5 rupees.
 In return, she promised to reward Miskin with a valuable sword, a pearl necklace, and his old position in Sialkot.
 Miskin was outraged.
 He reminded the Begam of her noble lineage, listing the names of her distinguished relatives, including her father, uncle, husband, and the powerful Nizam-ul-Mulk Asaf Jah.
 Instead of reflecting on his words, the Begam became furious and scolded him harshly.